 • Reaction videos in which you comment on the original video

-• Edited footage from other creators in which you add a storyline or commentary
+• Edited footage from other creators to which you add a storyline and commentary

-• Remixed content on Shorts where you add original content to a song from our library, or the original audio or video segment from other videos
+• Edits to remixed content on Shorts like adding original content to a song from our library, or adding the original audio or video segment from other videos to your content

 Content that violates this guideline

 Taking someone else's content, making minimal changes and calling it your own original work would be a violation of this guideline.
+If we cannot tell that the content is yours, it may be subject to our reused content policy.
 This policy applies even if you have permission from the original creator.
 Reused content is separate from YouTube's copyright enforcement, which means that it's not based on copyright, permission or fair use.
 This guideline means that sometimes you may not get claims against your content but your channel may still violate our reused content guidelines.

 More examples of what's not allowed for monetisation (this list is not exhaustive):